GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 Writing code that is easy to (re)use, easy to maintain and easy to adapt is crucial for having methods that remain reusable over a longer period of time.
 Maintaining coding standards is highly desired and the following guidelines will assist in achieving it:

 - The method should follow basic coding standards (e.g., of [Google](https://google.github.io/styleguide/) or [GNU](https://www.gnu.org/prep/standards/standards.html))
-- The code must be well structured and sufficiently commented.
 - Similarly, pushing important decisions from the body of the method to the parameters to empower users alter the behavior of the method.
 Such parameters should be read from a separate 'config.json' file.
 The code should be flexible to follow different reuse based on the parameter settings file.
 - Unit tests should be provided to ensure the code is free from errors and all/most of the boundary conditions are checked.
 - The method code, in case taken from a bigger pipeline, should be modularized with minimum/no coupling or external dependencies.